MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 1. On the protected computer, from the command promt, run the command *Setdpmserver.exe <primary DPM server name>*.
 2. Open **Computer Management** and do the following steps:

-  a.
-Select **Local Users and Groups**.
+  -  Select **Local Users and Groups**.
 Verify that the primary server, in the format of Domain/Name, is a member of the following groups:
         - Distribute COM Users
         - DPMRADCOMTrustedMachines
         - DPMRADmTrustedMachines

-  b.
-If the primary server isn’t not listed in any of the groups, manually add the server in the format of Domain/Name.
+  - If the primary server isn’t not listed in any of the groups, manually add the server in the format of Domain/Name.

 If protection fails after completing the above steps, do the following: